mckennapsean/dissertation/chapters/background.md

 three groups: planning, problem space, and solution space decisions, in order to better realize the effect decisions have on design [@Tang2010].
-Through studying the process of expert designers, Wu et al. identify \sm{write verbage? and watch period spacing!} three classes of design strategies: forward working, problem switching, and backward working strategies [@Wu2011].
+Through studying the process of expert designers, Wu et al. identify three classes of design strategies: forward working, problem switching, and backward working strategies [@Wu2011].
 Furthermore, several researchers have broken down decision-making into